Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-When conducting an exploratory analysis, decision trees and other partitioning methods can be used to construct a granular and high-dimensional view of system performance.
-This approach is particularly effective at uncovering potential causes of performance disparities.
-For example, researchers have used these high-dimensional ``error terrains'' to understand the effects of demographic factors, sociocultural factors, and environmental factors on face-based AI systems~\cite{Lakkaraju2017,Nushi2018}.
-High-dimensional performance analyses can ``automatically'' find groups based on multiple factors for which a system is underperforming using variable importance ranking or other variable selection methods.
-However, such methods will struggle to distinguish between the effects of factors that are highly correlated.
-For example, when assessing and reporting the performance of a face-recognition system, if all images of people wearing glasses are poorly lit and all poorly lit images are of people wearing glasses, but only one of these groups actually causes the system to perform poorly, then it will be difficult to determine which one.
-This highlights the value of accounting for factors by considering a range of values, as we described above.
-We also note that high-dimensional error terrains can yield misleading results without efforts to mitigate overfitting or $p$-hacking.
-For this reason, high-dimensional performance analyses are best used to inform the design of subsequent disaggregated~evaluations that will support confirmatory analyses.\looseness=-1
+When conducting an exploratory evaluation, decision trees or other partitioning methods can be used to construct a granular and high-dimensional view of system performance.
+This approach is particularly effective at uncovering potential causes of performance disparities that can then be further investigated via subsequent confirmatory evaluations.
+For example, researchers have used high-dimensional performance analyses to understand the effects of demographic factors, sociocultural factors, and environmental factors on face-based AI systems~\cite{Lakkaraju2017,Nushi2018}.
+High-dimensional performance analyses can also find intersectional groups for which a system exhibits poor performance using variable importance ranking or other variable selection methods.
+That said, without efforts to mitigate overfitting, they can yield misleading results.\looseness=-1

+It is important to note that all of these approaches will struggle to distinguish between the effects of factors that are highly correlated.
+For example, when assessing and reporting the performance of a face-recognition system, if all images of people wearing glasses are poorly lit and all poorly lit images are of people wearing glasses, but the system only actually exhibits poor performance for one of these groups, then it will be difficult to conclusively determine which one.
+This highlights the benefit of accounting for additional factors by considering a range of values for each such factor.\looseness=-1

-Lastly, we note that there are other---non-statistical---ways to uncover potential causes of performance disparities.
-For example, \citet{MP+19} used computer vision post-processing techniques and post-hoc explanation methods to investigate potential causes of the performance disparities that were revealed by the Gender Shades study.
+There are also non-model-based ways to uncover potential causes of performance disparities.
+For example, \citet{MP+19} used computer vision post-processing techniques and post-hoc explanation methods to uncover potential causes of the performance disparities that were found in the Gender Shades study.